15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • Powerful PWA and API so sellers can connect with clients across multiple channels and devices

-• Integrations with various sales channels like Facebook or Instagram
+• Seamless integration capabilities with various sales channels, such as Facebook or Instagram

-• Reliable SEO tools and advanced media management integrated
+• Reliable built-in SEO tools and advanced media management are integrated

 • Plugin Manager allows managing extensions in an easier way